I decided that my decisions were more important than my beliefs, which are simply thoughts I think repeatedly.

 Another thing I’ll share is that I’m not yet making a living through my labors of love.
 But after ten years of unemployment, underemployment and confusion and angst about my future after I stopped working as an analyst, I can attest that it feels great to have formed a vision that’s calling me forward.

 Remember: Our stories can plunge us into crisis or pull us out, so imagine the greatest-feeling stories you can about your work or whatever is bringing you down.
 Next, HAVE FUN thinking and writing about your stories often, and CHILL when you feel yourself trying too hard.

 Again, the choice is yours: to “keep it real” or to feel great.
 Should you decide to try storytelling to transform your life, know that you are worthy of any tales you feel worthy of telling, so be unabashed in making them up.
 And don’t worry about telling your stories “right”; focus on having fun making them up and giving yourself time to do that regularly.

 If I’m speaking your language please join me, because together our stories can spread peace around the world.

 I have so much more to tell you.
 Some of it I’m putting in my upcoming book.
-Most of it, however, I’ll share by blogging through my burgeoning business, a marketing & design company with a mission to promote worker welfare.
+Most of it, however, I’ll share by blogging through my burgeoning business, a marketing & design company to help people live great-feeling lives, with a focus on promoting worker welfare and helping emerging entrepreneurs thrive.
 Click here to learn more.